This Spanish start-up wants to be a global benchmark in 2022 in the secure sending of files

-“Email is for sending mail, not for sending sensitive or confidential information.
-If before there was already an abusive use of email, we can imagine how it is now«, points out this professional who has been working in the field of cybersecurity for almost a decade and a half.
+“Email is for sending emails, not for sending sensitive or confidential information.
+If there was already an abusive use of email before, we can imagine how it is now“, points out this professional who has been working in the field of cybersecurity for almost a decade and a half.

-“I think it is correct that business continuity be prioritized”
+"I think it's right that business continuity should be prioritized"

 The pandemic suddenly arrived in Europe and Spain and in a matter of a few days, many companies made the leap to teleworking.
 Even so, Planas fully understands that most companies choose first to guarantee the continuity of your business and then for its safety.